Load shedding and security systems are directly connected.

-Load shedding is a pain in the proverbial for all of those who have not yet gone solar; there are two strong suggestions that I would add to the excellent article by Byrone Athman in the Witness last Saturday.
+Load shedding is a pain in the proverbial for all of those who have not yet gone solar; there are three strong suggestions that I would add to the excellent article by Byrone Athman in the Witness last Saturday.

-Secondly do away with those horrible little gel-cell batteries for ever; they are expensive and they simply do not last if there is extended and frequent load shedding, as Athman reports.
+And thirdly do away with those horrible little gel-cell batteries for ever; they are expensive and they simply do not last if there is extended and frequent load shedding, as Athman reports.

 It is true they are neat and fit